rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 ## Individual Immunity and Infection Response

 **allow_new_coinfection_to_cause_symtoms** (_true_ | false) : Flag to indicate if an asymptomatic host that is bitten and infected by a new parasite clone may present with new symptoms.
 Note the spelling of `symtoms` in the configuration.

+**transmission_parameter** (float) : Governs how likely malaria is to be transmitted to a naive individual in the sporozoite challenge.

 ### parasite_density_level
 The `parasite_density_level` setting contains several sub-values that govern individual behavior or state due to the total number of parasites that are present in the individual's blood stream.
 When setting the parasite density for the detectable levels note that 10 per μl is the middle of the bounds for detection under [Giemsa-stained thick blood film](https://apps.who.int/iris/bitstream/handle/10665/274382/MM-SOP-07a-eng.pdf) under laboratory conditions (4 - 20 parasites/μl) while 50 per μl is the lower bounds for detection under field conditions (50 - 100 parasites/μl) ([Wongsrichanalai et al. 2007](#Wongsrichanalai2007)).
 Generally, a higher detection limit for the <em>Pf</em>PR will require a higher transmission for a given <em>Pf</em>PR than a lower detection level.